Workplace Wellbeing & Behaviour Change

 That is why the Wellbeing Challenge methodology focuses on:

-Reducing pressure
+Reducing unnecessary pressure

-Making participation achievable
+Making wellbeing activities achievable

 Helping people build momentum gradually